About the Madison County Nature Center

 - Board/small community room, appropriate for breakout session: small conference meeting and after-hours small community discussions

-- Offices, storage and other support facilities to create efficiencies of having entire stiff in one primary location
+- Offices, storage and other support facilities to create efficiencies of having entire staff in one primary location

 Ultimately, the Center will be designed to take full advantage of the landscape for views, light and energy, while nestled into that landscape – as though emerging from it.
 Using natural local materials and promoting all aspects of sustainability to reduce long-term maintenance expenses the Center will bring jobs, social connections and a new focus on Madison County’s natural heritage to the people of this region.